-It is a commonly-held and growing conviction that science is a fundamental fact, a methodology which itself is true and unquestionable, and which, when followed, will inevitably lead to all ultimate truths: anything science can’t answer now, it will undoubtedly be able to answer in the future.
+It is a widely-held and growing conviction that science is a fundamental fact, a methodology which itself is true and unquestionable, and which, when followed, will inevitably lead to all ultimate truths: anything science can’t answer now, it will undoubtedly be able to answer in the future.
 However, science is actually born of the philosophy of Materialism, a philosophy which believes that physical matter is the fundamental (so-called ‘first-order’) building-block of reality.
 Science further assumes that material reality is mechanical, and scientific methodology is used to understand how this material, mechanical reality works.
 It seems almost to have been forgotten that science is itself a theory about reality, based on a set of assumptions, and it is practically heretical to ask the question, “What if the theory underpinning science is wrong?”

 Scientific method is based on premise and theory.
 One makes certain premises (assumptions), theories are formulated, then evidence gathered (directly or indirectly) by your senses which either supports or contradicts a theory, but a theory can never (never, ever!) be proved, only “supported by evidence”.
 Evidence must be observable, either directly or indirectly via our senses.
 Results must be verifiable, therefore relying on the existence of the past and our memory.
 The fact that science depends upon your senses and memory should be enough to convince you it is a system of trust and belief: trust that most of what your senses tell you are in fact real, and the general beliefs that the past actually happened and the senses of others are largely consistent with yours.